Table of Contents

 Web hosts provide the technology, security, and infrastructure for your blog.
 They also take care of problems if you run into any.
 And believe me, you’ll run into some problems.
 That’s why it’s a good idea to pick a web host that provides superior customer service.

 Websites are stored on these things called “servers,” which are like special computers.
 Many providers have servers at strategic points all across the globe, which means that readers in other countries can access your blog.
 That’s a good thing, right?
+Those servers have an operating system, usually Linux, hence you will need Linux hosting for your website.

 When anyone wants to access your site, all they need to do is enter the domain name (e.g., www.websitename.com) into a browser and they’ll go straight to your site.